uehaj/groovy-comprehension/README.md

 ### Verbal Arithmetic

-Try to solve folowing [verbal arithmetic](http://en.wikipedia.org/wiki/Verbal_arithmetic):
+Try to solve folowing [verbal arithmetic](http://en.wikipedia.org/wiki/Verbal_arithmetic).

        SEND
     +) MORE
     ~~~~~~~~~~
       MONEY

+Where alphabet S, E, N, D .. are correspond to one decimal digit different from each other.
-code to solve above with comprehension are:
+Code to solve above using comprehension are:

 ```groovy
 import groovyx.comprehension.keyword.select;